Nick Timothy: New Schools Network (2015–2016)

-Downing Street (2016–2017)
+Downing Street with May (2016–2017)

 Following David Cameron's resignation as Prime Minister in the wake of the Brexit referendum result, Timothy took a sabbatical from his position at the NSN to work on Theresa May's 2016 leadership campaign.
 May's campaign was a success and Timothy was appointed Joint Chief of Staff to the Prime Minister on 14 July 2016.

 In spring 2017, May called a snap general election.
 As a result of the election, the Conservative Party lost its majority and became a minority government dependent on the Democratic Unionist Party for their majority.
 Timothy, along with Fiona Hill, faced immediate calls for his removal.
 Theresa May was also given an ultimatum by Conservative Members of Parliament, to sack Timothy or face her own leadership challenge.

 On 9 June 2017, Timothy resigned as Joint Chief of Staff to the Prime Minister.
 Reflecting in 2020 on the projected cost of adult social care, Timothy wrote "Many things went wrong in that election campaign, but I resigned as joint Chief of Staff in Downing Street because our social care proposal blew up the manifesto."

-Post-Downing Street (2017–2024)
+Away from Westminster (2017–2024)

 After leaving Downing Street, Timothy worked as a columnist for The Daily Telegraph newspaper and as a sports columnist for The Critic.
 Timothy is the founder and co-editor of the online newsletter The Conservative Reader.
 Timothy published a book about the future of conservatism, Remaking One Nation, in 2020.

 He also became a business consultant, founding trustee of a new specialist maths school, Chairman of the Future of Conservatism project at Onward, a Senior Policy Fellow at Policy Exchange, a visiting professor at Sheffield University, a visiting fellow at Wadham College, Oxford, and an adviser to the Inter-Parliamentary Alliance on China.
 In early 2023 he completed an independent review of the Home Office on behalf of the Prime Minister and Home Secretary.

 In January 2019 Timothy was appointed as a member of the organising committee of the 2022 Commonwealth Games, to be held in his home city of Birmingham.
 Timothy also served as a board member of the Department for Education and the Government’s £250 million Sports Survival Package.

 Brexit and allegations of antisemitism

-In February 2018, Timothy denied allegations of antisemitism made in the New Statesman by Stephen Bush following the publication of an article of which he was the principal author that claimed the existence of a "secret plot" to stop Brexit by the Jewish philanthropist George Soros.
-In response, Timothy tweeted: "Throughout my career I’ve campaigned against antisemitism, helped secure more funding for security at synagogues and Jewish schools".
-When the Jewish Chronicle reported on Theresa May's pro-Israel stance as Prime Minister, a source said "If [Timothy] was a journalist, and he was Jewish, you could imagine him editing the JC."
+In February 2018, Timothy denied allegations of antisemitism made in the New Statesman by Stephen Bush following the publication of an article of which he was the principal author that alleged the existence of a "secret plot" to stop Brexit by the Jewish philanthropist George Soros.
+In response, Timothy tweeted: "Throughout my career I've campaigned against antisemitism, helped secure more funding for security at synagogues and Jewish schools".
+When The Jewish Chronicle reported on Theresa May's pro-Israel stance as Prime Minister, a source said "If [Timothy] was a journalist, and he was Jewish, you could imagine him editing the JC."